Last Updated on November 17, 2022

-Nowadays, humans are fascinated by the idea of having auto-operating AI-driven gadgets to ask them how they’re doing, and what they can do to help.
+Nowadays, we as humans are fascinated by the idea of having auto-operating AI-driven gadgets ask us how we’re doing and what they can do to help.

 So, it’s no surprise that the use of chatbots is taking the tech industry by storm.

 The innovative ways of simplifying customer service online.
-People speculate that one day, chatbots will be programmed to be more human-like than just automated.
+People speculate that one day, we can program chatbots to behave more like a human than just function as automation.

 With immediate responses and connectivity, will chatbots be more trustworthy than regular human customer service reps in the future?